Aleyr/intelliJ-ce-idea/README.md

 This is here to support the Blog Post http://mvpjava.com/docker-java-development-environment-intellij and the You Tube Tutorial https://youtu.be/HUj1RbwYXVQ

-+ Note: Only works if your running Docker on a Linux host/VM
++ Note: Only works if your running Docker on a Mac host/VM

 This is meant for Java Developers who want to run their IntelliJ IDEA in a Docker Container.